mlabs-haskell/cardanow/README.md

 The first step in this direction is to provide a caching service for three key components in almost any DApp: the cardano node, cardano-db-sync and kupo.

+Check out [this video](https://www.youtube.com/watch?v=xuwEbPUlZ-s) for a high-level explanation of the architecture.

 ## Architecture